SSC-HoCgroup/miniproject-devlog/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-To add in all of the files you created in this new Rails project, use the `git add` command, followed by a `-A .` .
+To add in all of the files you created in this new Rails project, use the `git add` command, followed these arguments: `-A .`.
 The dot (`.`) stands for the current directory, so everything in and beneath it is added.
 The `-A` ensures even file deletions are included.

 ```
 git add -A .